 "Defense never slumps is a baseball adage.
 Hitting can clump and pitching can clump, but defense is usually consistent.

 “You know what they say: ‘Defense never slumps’” was cited in print in 1991.
+“Defense travels well” is a similar saying that has been used in both basketball and football.

 Google Groups: rec.sport.baseball